Horizontal Tablist with Wrapping

 Features

-Arrow-key navigation, wrapping, axis locking, focus memory, grid navigation, and more — all with a single HTML attribute.
+Arrow-key navigation, wrapping, axis locking, focus memory, and grid navigation, all without JavaScript.

 Pricing